The moment you ring the New Year, you are bombarded with diets promising you miracle result, in records time.

 Your initial GKI goal is anywhere between 0.7-8.0.
 0.7-1.0 is true ketosis.

 A range from 1.0-8.0 is where many patients get good results with their health.
 You may need to stay in a true ketosis range of 0.7-1.0 if you are working on a health concern like seizures.
 1.0-8.0 may help if you’re working on mood stability, hormones, or skin issues.
 Above 8.0, you’re simply out of ketosis.
 You either need fewer carbs or protein, or more fat, or a combination of all 3.
 Sleep, hormones, and other health issues can also keep your body from reaching a state of ketosis as well.
 If you’re having trouble reaching a GKI of 0.7-1.0, bring the above data for a full month and ask your practitioner for help.
 Adding intermittent fasting, high carb days, the 5-day fasting mimicking diet, carnivore diet, or other nutritional supplements, lifestyle factors, or diet variations may be needed for your success.
 These first 3 things help to determine which of these you need next!

 Make the best of your health program and do these 3 things consistently.
 Bring your data from these measuring tools to your visit to show your practitioner so that he or she can help guide you!
 When you put forth the necessary effort to learn, gather the information you need, and make the change, you will create consistently sustainable, and most importantly, repeatable results!

-Nutrition Expert & Certified Wellness Coach
+Yours in health and longevity, Kristen Clore, OTR, Holistic OT, Nutrition Expert & Certified Wellness Coach